-Pregnancy is a beautiful, magical, special time in a woman’s life when she has the honor and blessing of growing a sweet baby inside of her.
-At least that’s what they want us to believe. 😉 In all seriousness, pregnancy is an absolute blessing and a wonderfully special time, but it can also be really rough on your body.
-Between morning sickness, exhaustion, and stretch marks, just to name a few, you can feel beaten up and worn out before your baby is even born.
+Pregnancy is an absolute blessing and a wonderfully special time, but it can also be really rough on your body.
 That’s why it’s so important to practice self-care during pregnancy.
-You need to take care of your body so that your body can take care of that sweet little baby growing inside of you.
-As I enter into my third trimester, I want to share with you 8 of my favorite tips for practicing self-care during pregnancy.
+You need to take care of your body so that your body can take care of the baby growing inside of you.

 (This post may contain affiliate links.
 For my full disclosure policy, click here.)